SpenceKonde/ATTinyCore/avr/libraries/Wire/Readme.md

 ### Useless Serial Interface (USI)
 Some resources refer to this as "Universal".
 Others refer to it as what you get if you strip out every feature and nicety that we expect from hardware SPI or hardware TWI, and instead of branding it as "crippled SPI/TWI" which doesn't have much of a ring to it, they called it a universal serial interface.
 It also happens to do very little for you.
 Essentially, what you get is an 8-bit SPI-like shift register, that is triggered, by USCK/scl, a way to see when 8 bits have been clocked through it, and a data register that that gets copied to at that time.
 You do get a start condition detector that works to wake from all sleep cycles at least.
 You may have noticed that I didn't mention clock generation.
 That's cause there is none.
-You have to stobe the pin from software or monopolize a timer to generate a clock, and you cant use timer0 cause that's millis, and if you use timer1, you have only 1 PWM pin left.
+You have to stobe the pin from software or monopolize a timer to generate a clock, and you can't use timer0 cause that's millis, and if you use timer1, you have only 1 PWM pin left.
 Hence we do software strobing on the master side,

 We are also not allowed to use the internal pullups:
 To quote the datasheet: